Popular LLMs

 Why it can be bad: ecosystem and tooling footprint can be narrower than hyperscaler platforms.

-Best for: latency-sensitive assistants, compact model deployments, regional compliance cases.
+Best for: latency-sensitive assistants, agentic coding, compact model deployments, regional compliance cases, and European data sovereignty.

 Qwen and DeepSeek Families